vbatts/talks/README.md

 # ___vbatts' talks, mentions, and interviews___

-This is a formatted list, and is an incomplete collection.
-But we're working on it!
+This list is an incomplete collection.
-Best effort, ya know.

 ---